Netherlands entry requirements for Algeria passport holders

 Bank statements or cash

-Show you have at least €55 per day for your stay.
-Bank statements from the last 3 months or a sponsor letter work.
-Keep cash or a card accessible.Recommended
+Show you have at least €55 per day of your stay in the Netherlands.
+Bank statements from the last 3 months or a credit card with sufficient limit work.
+Immigration rarely asks, but have it ready.Recommended

 Visa required — apply well in advance